-Coast Guard searches vast sea for 39 people lost off Florida

-MIAMI (AP) — The Coast Guard searched through the night Wednesday for 39 people missing from a capsized boat after a solitary survivor was found clinging to the overturned hull off the Florida coast.
-Crews on at least four ships and five aircraft already scanned a vast area about the size of Rhode Island on Tuesday after the man was pulled to safety.
+Coast Guard: 1 body recovered, 38 still missing off Florida

+Since then, crews on at least four ships and five aircraft already scanned a vast area about the size of New Jersey, Burdian said.
+They plan to keep searching throughout Wednesday and then reevaluate.

+“We are using every piece of information we can to make sure we are exhausting our search efforts,” Burdian said.
+“But we can’t search forever.”

-The man told a good Samaritan who rescued him that he was part of a group of 40 people who left the island of Bimini in the Bahamas on Saturday night in what the maritime security agency suspects was a human smuggling operation.
-He said none wore life jackets as they capsized in severe weather.
+The man said he was part of a group of 40 people who left the island of Bimini in the Bahamas on Saturday evening in what the maritime security agency suspects was a human smuggling operation, she said.
+The man said they capsized shortly thereafter, and none of them were wearing life jackets, she added.

 The Coast Guard said a small craft advisory had been issued as a severe cold front blew through the dangerous passage on Saturday and Sunday, with winds up to 23 mph (37 kph) and swells up to 9 feet (3 meters) high.
 Tommy Sewell, a local bonefishing guide, said there were high winds and fierce squalls of rain on Sunday into Monday.